 WHERE: Orlando, Florida

 If anything encompasses the ethos of Disney World’s Magic Kingdom, it’s the “It’s a Small World” ride.
 That same tune represents a certain kind of American dream: one of a land comprising many cultures, welcoming to all.
 The Magic Kingdom certainly welcomes everyone into its dream world, where Mickey Mouse and Cinderella roam and whirling rides thrill.
-The whole scope of the American imagination is represented, from the futuristic Tomorrowland to the classic Fantasyland.
+The whole scope of the American imagination is represented, where every day ends with fireworks and a parade.
 It’s a pixie-dusted retreat from reality that can’t be missed, no matter your age.